opemipoadigun/CS207fall2020-Project/README.md

 # Build Instructions

+Building tutorial by DIY Machines can be found here - https://youtu.be/XYqx5wg4oLU
+* Note there is a difference in the overall wiring of my project compared to the one in the link.
+My project wiring can be found in the Breadboard and Schematic below
-Building tutorial by DIY Machines can be found here - https://youtu.be/XYqx5wg4oLU Instructions on setting up the Robot can be found here - https://youtu.be/8scKLHz77Lg
+Instructions on setting up the Robot can be found here - https://youtu.be/8scKLHz77Lg

 * Breadboard and schematics: